Phytoplankton are tiny, microscopic plants that are the base of the food chain in the ocean. All ocean life depends on phytoplankton.

 #1 Helps Dogs With Digestive Issues

-Phytoplankton is a whole food that delivers a highly concentrated source of balanced nutrition … and this means your dog can absorb this nutrition without having to digest it first.
+Phytoplankton is a whole food.
+It delivers a highly concentrated source of balanced nutrition.
+This means your dog can absorb this nutrition without having to digest it first.

 #2 Can Replace Toxic Fish Oils